DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * **Assess options.** Now that you know what you have to work with and what the goals are, evaluate the cost/effort/risk of 2-3 scenarios.
 * **Decide on a method.** Ultimately the business owner must ultimately pick a specific method balancing all the factors.
 * **Determine responsibilities.** Once a decision is made, it’s time to clearly articulate who is responsible for what at each stage in the development cycle.
 There should also be clear sign off points established.
-* **Complete the relevant SAQ:** The Self Assessment Questionnaire is your key tool for performing a gap analysis and determining whether you are currently compliant.
+* **Complete the relevant SAQ:** The Self-Assessment Questionnaire is your key tool for performing a gap analysis and determining whether you are currently compliant.
 * **Prioritize PCI responsibilities.** Becoming compliant can take a long time, but some responsibilities are more critical than others.
 The PCI industry created a document title The Prioritized Approach to Pursue PCI DSS Compliance, which gives clear guidance on what should be done first to minimize risk during the entire process.
 * **Create plan and execute.** Once you’ve identified what needs to be done and created a plan, it’s time to make consistent progress toward checking off items on the list.